alexanderhowada/oppai_challenge/README.md

 I would prefer that data is extracted (to S3) with their extraction date "file_name-yyyy-mm-dd_HH:MM:SS.json".
 This ensures we have a backup history in S3 and allows for easy processing of both historical (by date range) and incremental (by last date) ETLs.

+## What can improve?

+While this is a complete functional deployment, there are many things that could improve.
+Here is a breakdown of things that I would like to implement from the data engineering, science and analyst point of view.

+### Data engineering

+- Create reusable code.
+    > The classes created for the ETL have a clear pattern, hence I could build a single class and inherit the desired properties to other processes.
+- Add README, typing and docstrings
+    > Documentation is very important and having a README for each individual folder can save time in the future.

+    > typing plays a very important role in Python as it make simples to understand the inputs of functions and methods and is very important when creating reusable code.

+    > similarly to typing, docstrings is also very important when writing reusable code.
+- Better governance
+    > Governance is very important and writing a document the describes the properties or raw, bronze, silver and gold tables and their columns is very important.
+For example, I could set that no column in the silver and gold tiers have null values.
+This would improve the data analysis because it avoids the use of the COALESCE statment.
+- Better data quality
+    > Data quality is important because it tests the data against its statistical propertier.
+In a way, data quality plays a very similar role of unittests in the world of data.
+- Better unit/integration tests
+    > Unittests ensure that the code I wrote do what I want it to do, and writing it is an investment for the future.
+It only takes about 3 to 6 months until it becomes extremaly important.
+- CI/CD
+    > While Databricks offers a simplified CI/CD, it would be important to implement a full CI/CD pipeline that runs all tests automatically and ensures the correct deployment configuration.
+- Implement unity catalog
+    > Unity catalog allows ACL for the delta tables.
+This is very important when working with many colaborators, but it requires bigger machines and therefore an increase in price.

+### Data science

+There are many things that I would like to implement in machine learning, however time is short and I had no time to implement anything but a simple linear regression.
+In addition, I decided that was more important to integrate ChatGPT than to implement a ML model.

+These are the models that I would like to implement and learn:
+- Custom NLP models for:
+    - sentiment analysis
+    - summaryze comments
+    - comment classifiers
+    - generators with fixed personality
+- Custom image generators to optimize drawings and increase creative productivity.
+- Simple regressions and forecasters
+- Clusterization of CRM and other data

+There are also many things in the Databricks ecosystem that I would need to master.
+Some of these are:
+- Feature store
+- MLlib
+- ML experiments
+- Deployment of ML models

+### Data analyst

+To be quite honest, I believe that I do not do a good job as a Data Analyst.
+To improve I need to start from the very basics and take lessons on history telling and understand more about the business.
+I also could have made a detailed exploraty data analysis, but I decided to do just the necessary.

+I believe that I could also have generated a report with all the results.
+This would have made a lot easier to understand the results.